pbchaves-art/P-R-0-F-Y-L-E-R/README.md

 ### 2. Automatic Search for GeneMapper
 The tool searches for the GeneMapper executable using:
 - A fast scan of common installation directories
 - A deeper scan of all connected drives (excluding C:)
+- The executable must be named GeneMapper.exe

 If the executable cannot be found automatically, the user may provide the installation path manually.